 - Stir in frozen peas and cooked chicken.

-- Preheat oven to 425°F. Lightly grease a 9-inch pie dish.
+- Preheat oven to 425°F or according to manufacturer's instructions.
+Lightly grease a 9-inch pie dish.
 Place a baking sheet under the rack you are going to be baking the pot pie on to catch any filling that may bubble over.

 - Carefully place the first pie crust into the bottom of the pan and smooth it down.
 Trim excess hanging over the edges.
 Fill it with the pot pie filling.

 - Place the second crust on top and trim the overhang again.
 Seal the edges of the pie by pressing them with the tongs of a fork or your fingers.

 - With a sharp knife, cut a few slits in the center of the top crust - this gives the steam a place to escape.
 Using a pastry brush, brush the top of the crust with the beaten egg.

 - Bake for 40-50 minutes or until golden brown.
 Cool for 10 minutes before serving.

 - How to store: You can store your chicken pot pie in an airtight container in the fridge for 3-5 days.

 - How to reheat: To reheat, I recommend putting it in the oven for 10-15 minutes or until heated through for a nice, crispy crust.
 You can also just pop it in the microwave for convenience but the crust will be a little soggy.
 BUT, still delicious either way.